Bang Bang!: Marketing

 On the lines of the popular Ice Bucket Challenge – one of the biggest trends of the year, the dare on social media, Roshan came up with the dare-to-do game to Bollywood co-stars Aamir Khan, Shah Rukh Khan, Salman Khan, Nargis Fakhri, Sonam Kapoor, Ranveer Singh, Farhan Akhtar, Priyanka Chopra, Dino Morea, Uday Chopra and Dabboo Ratnani on Twitter asking them to post videos of themselves doing a particular task and adding the hashtag #bangbangdare to it.
 Roshan even dared the smokers asking them not to smoke for 3 days.
 One of the companies challenged Roshan himself, where he was asked to buy bed sheets from their store and if he did, ₹500,000 would be donated to city hospitals.
 He took up the dare sportingly.
 While most stars take to television shows to generate buzz about their films, Roshan refrained from promoting his movie through reality TV shows.

 To protect the film from piracy, the makers of the film approached the Court of Piracy with the plea that the film should not be viewed on any device or broadcast on any platform through the Internet without their permission and submitted a list of 90 websites.
 The Court responded positively on that and restrained them all from making the film available on the Internet.

+A promotional mobile video game based on the film was developed by Nazara Technologies and released the same year.

 Soundtrack

-The songs of the film were composed by Vishal–Shekhar, while the background score has been composed by Salim–Sulaiman.
+The songs of the film were composed by Vishal–Shekhar, while the background score has been composed by Salim–Sulaiman in their final collaboration with director Siddharth Anand.
 The digital album rights of the film were acquired by Zee Music Company.

-The first look of the song "Tu Meri" was revealed on 20 August 2014 featuring Roshan and Kaif.
-On 21 August 2014, its official music video was released.
-The song was written and sung by Vishal Dadlani.
-The second song of the film "Meherbaan" featuring Hrithik Roshan and Katrina Kaif was released on 3 September 2014.
-This song was written by Anvita Dutt Guptan and sung by Ash King, Shilpa Rao and Shekhar Ravjiani.
-The teaser of the title song was released on 16 September 2014 featuring Roshan and Kaif.
-On 17 September 2014, the official music video of the song was released.
-The track was written by Dadlani, who also performed backing vocals on it, and sung by Benny Dayal and Neeti Mohan.
-It was choreographed by Bosco-Caesar.
-The song experience was "fun" for Roshan, who said, "It's my ode to the inspiration he [Michael Jackson] has been", while Kaif described her experience as "the biggest challenge.
-His flexibility is incredible.
-It is at a different level altogether.
-You have to be really good to match up to his energy.
-He has natural energy when he dances.
-It comes to him so effortlessly".
+The album was preceded with three singles: "Tu Meri", "Meherbaan" and "Bang Bang".
+The soundtrack was released on 11 September 2014.
 All the songs were well received by audiences.